MacKante/st-canary/README.md

 It captures and logs CAN traffic, and outputs logs over **USB (Virtual COM Port)** and/or **Ethernet (TCP/UDP)**

-Inteded to work with SocketCAN through SLCAN
+Intended to work with SocketCAN through SLCAN